-Whether you have an interest in photography for professional or hobbyist reasons, it's an extremely useful skill to have within your creative arsenal.
+Whether your interest is professional or simply for fun, having some solid photography skills can be extremely useful.
 At the very least, you'll be able to take better portfolio pictures of your own work – and you might well find your client work being enhanced too.

-From focusing and composition to white balance and lighting, this straightforward guide will cement your basic shooting skills, rid you of bad habits and leave you to concentrate on getting better images.
+From focusing and composition to white balance and lighting, this straightforward guide will cement your basic photography skills, rid you of bad habits and leave you to concentrate on getting better images.

 01. Take control of focus